Phone toll-free at 1-888-433-1011

 Why do I need to attest my marriage certificate?

 The document attestation process certifies the authenticity of a document, so that the document will be recognized as valid in another country.
-For example, if you were married in Canada and want to have your marriage recognized in the United Arab Emirates, you will need to have your marriage certificate attested before the UAE will accept it.
+For example, if you were married in Canada and want to have your marriage recognized in the United Arab Emirates (UAE), you will need to have your marriage certificate attested before the UAE will accept it.

 Are there other names for the attestation process?